udexon/GOQ/Q2_Media_Control.md

 The second decade of the 21st century witnessed the maturity of mobile phones and social media, as well as the increasing sophistication of media control.

-It is in this background, Graph of Questions is conceived.
+It is against this background, Graph of Questions is conceived.

 For example, a press release by a giant corporation such as Google will get shared and upvoted by a large number of Redditors.